xabbu42/Master/arbeit.md

 All left prehistoric relations of the proof are from left branch of the cut where we have $⊟ ≺_L ⊞$ and the cycle $⊞ ≺_L ⊞$.
-Other than in the G3s proof, the two $⊞$ are used for different formulas $P$ and $P ∧ ¬□P$ and the connection between the two is established by the (□Cut) with $□(P ∧ ¬□P → P)$.
+Other than in the G3s proof, the two $⊞$ occurrences are used for different formulas
+$P$ and $P ∧ ¬□P$ and the connection between the two is established by the (□Cut) with $□(P ∧ ¬□P → P)$.
 A similar situation is necessary for any prehistoric cycle in a G3lp proof as we will show formally.

 \afterpage{
 \thispagestyle{plain}